MaastrichtU-IDS/d2s-docs/docs/fair-data-publisher.md

 * [**DCAT**: Data Catalog Vocabulary](https://www.w3.org/TR/vocab-dcat-2/), to describe datasets
 * [**NCIT**: National Cancer Institute Thesaurus](https://bioportal.bioontology.org/ontologies/NCIT), a vocabulary for clinical care, translational and basic research, and public information and administrative activities.

+### Collaborative

+Report interesting ontologies for your domain by creating an issue.

 ## Use Python

 We provide example to easily build a RDF knowledge graph